-Notices of Violation
+Notice of Violation

-A Notice of Violation imposes a fine on a ship for failure to comply with regulations.
+A Notice of Violation imposes a fine on a vessel for failure to comply with regulations.
 For example, U.S. Coast Guard fines associated with ballast water vary from \$500 to \$1000 for the first offense and may reach \$6,000 for repeated offenses.
+This year no Notices of Violation were issued.